drag94/Optimizing-FTSEMIB-s-portfolio-using-Multi-Objective-Evolutionary-Algorithms-based-on-decomposition/README.md

 ### Abstract

-> Choosing how much to invest in individual stocks so as to obtain a portfolio that maximises returns and minimises risk has always been one of the main problems in mathematical finance.
+> Choosing the optimal weights to invest in individual stocks so as to obtain a portfolio that maximises returns and minimises risk has always been one of the main problems in mathematical finance.
 A class of opti- misation algorithms called Multi-Objective Evolutionary Algorithms